 - 8.1.
 A Module Development Plan (MDEP) will be prepared for each module at the end of each delivery cycle (term or academic year, as appropriate). - 8.2.
 A standard report template is available on the Quality Assurance & Enhancement SharePoint page (https://uelac.sharepoint.com/sites/QualityAssuranceandEnhancement/SitePages/Forms-and-Guidance.aspx#modules). - 8.3.
 The MDEP should be forwarded to External Examiners as part of the assessment board pack.
-Schools will make local arrangements for storing MDEPs.
+Schools will make local arrangements for storing MDEPs and provide a copy to QAE for the central repository.